What is a Virtual Assistant? Everything you need to know

 Virtual Assistants typically work remotely - often from home.
 That means that if you’re looking for a VA to support you, location should be no barrier to finding the perfect person.

-Recruiting a VA who lives in a different country can actually prove beneficial to a business by offering cover across multiple time zones.
-However, paying someone based abroad can come with high fees and a poor exchange rate if you go via your regular bank.
+Recruiting a VA who lives in a different country can prove beneficial to a business by offering cover across multiple time zones.
+However, sending money abroad can come with high fees and a poor exchange rate via your regular bank.
 Try Wise Business instead for a simple, cheap way to send money abroad using the mid-market exchange rate.
-More on that later.

 Key takeaways